ai-cam/ai-cam.github.io/_calls/2025-03-04-ai-research-resource-second-call-for-pioneer-projects-public-benefit-focus.md

     and ai@cam are launching a second call for researchers to access Dawn, Cambridge's new high-performance AI computing system.
 This round specifically targets projects focused on delivering public benefit in health and public services.
-We’re inviting applications from researchers working on clinical applications of AI, members of our AI-deas challenges, and public sector use cases.
+We're inviting applications from researchers working on clinical applications of AI, members of our AI-deas challenges, and public sector use cases.